simonerni/public-workshops/devops/3-scenario-2.md

 ## Exercise

 - Can you find the guilty namespace?

+memory-leak
-- Can you find the guilty pod?
+- Can you find the guilty pod? memory-leak-59ff9fcfd5-4ds78 => memory-leak:python-processor

 - What is interesting about the graph?

+It is clearly a memory leak, it rises and falls again sharply - probably crashes.